oluwatoyint/NetflixDataAnalysisInSQL/README.md

 **Objective:** To Identify record with the longest movie duration.

 ### 12. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
-#### Solution Stage 1: The first we need to do is to normalize the table netflix_TitlesCopy and create Director Table
+#### Solution Stage 1: The first thing we need to do is to normalize the table netflix_TitlesCopy and create Director Table
 ```sql
 SELECT
 	show_id,